 Sensors are an important part in train automation, because they provide information that a train has reached a certain position on the layout.
 When reaching a sensor, the automation software is triggered to do different things depending on the specific situation, e.g. stopping the train, allocating a block ahead, releasing the last block, and many other things.

-Traditional sensors for the LEGO train systems are based on infrared technology.
-They have a couple of severe drawbacks:
+Traditionally, 3rd party vendors have supplied sensors for the LEGO train system based on infrared technology.
+Infrared technology has a couple of severe drawbacks:

-- They are heavily subject to the light situation and other environmental influences.
+- Infrared sensors are heavily subject to the light situation and other environmental influences.

-- They have severe problems of detecting dark vehicles with complicated, stealth-like shapes – especially steam locomotives.
+- Infrared sensors have severe problems of detecting dark vehicles with complicated, stealth-like shapes – especially steam locomotives.

-- They are ugly and comsume a lot of space on the layout.
+- Infrared sensors are ugly and comsume a lot of space on the layout.

-- They are difficult to install in curves.
+- Infrared sensors are difficult to install in curves.

 To overcome these problems, we have built new sensors that are based on a completely different technology: reed sensors!